Why Deep Reading Matters So Much Today

 I'm betting that at least some do, and some are enough.

 So I'll persist in my quixotic quest to promote reading and continue to do so even if I am fighting for a lost cause deep in enemy-occupied territory.
 That's where the lost souls are at, anyway.
-I say we need more Twain and less Twitter!

-Finally, whatever world this ends up as in the next few decades, I'll never discard the extra-dimensionality and texture a lifetime of deep reading has given me.
+Finally, whatever world this ends up becoming in the next few decades, I'll never discard the extra-dimensionality and texture a lifetime of deep reading has given me.
 I have stacks of books containing the most profound ideas of some of the world's greatest minds, both living and dead.

-Think about that for a minute: we can pick up a book and commune with Plato, Hume, Dickinson, Shakespeare, Dante, Steinbeck, Aurelius, Woolf, Tolstoy, Augustine, and thousands of others far better and wiser than we will ever be.
+Think about that for a minute: we can pick up a book and commune with Plato, Hume, Dickinson, Shakespeare, Dante, Steinbeck, Aurelius, Woolf, Tolstoy, Augustine, and countless others far better and wiser than we will ever be.
 They don't want our money or clicks; they're just waiting to be read for free.
 That's all.

 How wonderful this is in an increasingly shallow world where value is narrowly defined by money and social media followers.
 The truth is that the best things cost very little and add so much to enrich our lives.
 Books are among those best things.
 They are portals that transcend space and time, both of which dissolve once we open a book; only the ideas conveyed by the words matter in the end.